mateuswolkmer/airtimeline/README.md

 ### What I like

 I like the minimalism and cleanliness, as well as the interactions when dragging events.
+The instructions were straightforward and easy to follow, and I appreciate the mock data and assignLanes function, but I wish I had a bit more time to round things out. :)

 ### What I would change